heltonsaulo/heltonsaulo.github.io/_pages/cv.md

 explorations with data analytics](https://soche.cl/chjs/issues.html#vol15-number1-2024).
 Jointly with V. Leiva, C. Castro and R. Vila. **Chilean Journal of Statistics**, 15, 81–109, 2024.
   88. [Fatores associados à evasão da Universidade Federal de Goiás: Uma análise por meio de técnicas de sobrevivência](https://doi.org/10.17648/2236-7608-v28n1-15477).
 Jointly with N. Damasceno, M. Piscoya, R. Fernandez and A. Vasconcelos. **SINERGIA**, 28, 37-57, 2024.
   89. [Novel closed-form point estimators for a weighted exponential family derived from likelihood equations](https://doi.org/10.1002/sta4.723).
 Jointly with R. Vila and E. Nakano. **Stat**, 13, e723, 2024.
+  90. [Bivariate log-symmetric regression models applied to newborn data](https://doi.org/10.3390/sym16101315).
+Jointly with R. Vila and R. Souza. **Symmetry**, 16, 1315, 2024.
-  90. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://doi.org/10.1007/s11135-024-01879-w).
-Jointly with R. Vila, N. Balakrishnan and P. Zörnig.
-To appear in **Quality & Quantity**.
+  91. [Unit-log-symmetric models: Characterization, statistical properties and their applications to analyzing an internet access data](https://doi.org/10.1007/s11135-024-01879-w).
+Jointly with R. Vila, N. Balakrishnan and P. Zörnig. **Quality & Quantity**, 58, 4779–4806, 2024.
+  92. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
+Jointly with A. Dasilva, R. Vila and S. Pal.
+To appear in **Computational and Applied Mathematics**.
+  93. [A semiparametric accelerated failure time based mixture cure tree](https://doi.org/10.1080/02664763.2024.2418476).
+Jointly with W. Aselisewine and S. Pal.
+To appear in **Journal of Applied Statistics**.
+  94. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk forecasting](https://doi.org/10.1002/for.3214).
+Jointly with S. Pal, R,.
+Souza, R. Vila and A. Dasilva.
+To appear in **Journal of Forecasting**.
 #### Working Papers
-  91. [Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data](https://arxiv.org/abs/2107.10365).
-Jointly with A. Dasilva, R. Vila and S. Pal.
-  92. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
+  95. [Closed-form estimators for an exponential family derived from likelihood equations](https://arxiv.org/abs/2405.14509).
 Jointly with R. Vila and E. Nakano.
-  93. [A semiparametric accelerated failure time based mixture cure tree](https://).
-Jointly with W. Aselisewine and S. Pal.
-  94. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
+  96. [Generalized extended skew-elliptical Heckman models and their characterization](https://).
 Jointly with R. Vila, C. Marchant, C. Castro and V. Leiva.
-  95. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
+  97. [Bivariate autoregressive conditional models: A new method for jointly modeling duration and number of transactions of irregularly spaced financial data](https://).
 Jointly with S. Pal and R. Vila.
-  96. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
+  98. [Family of multivariate extended skew-elliptical distributions: Probabilistic properties and applications](https://).
 Jointly with R. Vila, L. Santos, J. Monterios and F Quintino.
-  97. [Parametric quantile autoregressive conditional duration models with application to intraday value-at-risk](https://arxiv.org/abs/2308.15571v1).
-Jointly with S. Pal, R,.
-Souza, R. Vila and A. Dasilva.
-  98. [A bivariate regression model with varying dispersion and correlation parameters applied to newborn data](https://).
-Jointly with R. Vila and R. Souza.
   99. [A new partially varying-coefficient model and its diagnostic analysis for a reparameterized Birnbaum-Saunders distribution with applications](https://).
 Jointly with G. Ibacache-Pulgar, M. Osorio and C. Marchant.
   100. [A new unit-bimodal distribution based on correlated Birnbaum-Saunders random variables](https://www.arxiv.org/abs/2408.00100).
 Jointly with R. Vila, F. Quintino and P. Zörnig.
 #### Book Chapters